programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 # Setup and Dataset

-To begin, we will create a "Project" folder that holds all the relavent files and images.
+To begin, we will create a "Project" folder that holds all the relevant files and images.
 To train the neural network in [Google's Teachable Machine](https://teachablemachine.withgoogle.com/) you need  a collection of labeled images.
 Before beginning, we will need to download our dataset.
 The dataset that we will be using consists of a series of paintings from [ArtUK](https://artuk.org/).
 ArtUK provides access to works that meet the requirements for "public ownership."
 Before its launch, most of the UK's paintings in public ownership were not in regular circulation.
 To combat this, ArtUK was founded as a means of providing the general public access to these materials.

 The ArtUK website allows you to view the artworks by [topic](https://artuk.org/discover/topics), and we want to use these materials as a way to train an image classifier.
 You can [download a zip file containing the images here](assets/image-classification-neural-networks/dataset.zip).
 Place the zip file inside of your Projects folder and unzip it.
 You will find a folder called "dataset” with two additional folders inside: "training" and "testing."
 The training folder contains a series of artworks divided by topic.
 As the name implies, we will use these to actually train our data.
 In the testing folder, there are also photos divided by topic that we will use to test the image classifier after we complete training it.